embellishing/embellish/README.md

 With a styling API that builds heavily upon the declarative nature of React, the `Box` component enables you to manage complex styling scenarios with ease.
-Meanwhile, Embellish's purely CSS-based approach for defining conditions like `hover` and `active` means that you can create dynamic and interactive UI elements without compromising on performance or maintainability.
+Meanwhile, Embellish's purely CSS-driven approach for defining conditions like `hover` and `active` means that you can create dynamic and interactive UI elements without compromising on performance or maintainability.